 2) The role and impact on achieving the SDGs of new types and modes of investment in telecommunications/ICTs, e.g. blended investment and crowdfunding.

-3) Analysis of case studies on the economic contribution of digital telecommunication/ICT technologies and services to the national economy.
+3) Analysis of case studies on the economic contribution of telecommunication/ICT services to the national economy and country’s GDP.

-4) Framework for establishing the contribution of telecommunications/ICTs to a country's GDP.

-5) Economic incentives and mechanisms for bridging the digital divide.
+4) Economic incentives and mechanisms for bridging the digital divide to provide accessible and affordable access.

-6) Analysis of the economic impact of the COVID-19 pandemic on telecommunication/ICT markets.
+5) Analysis of the economic impact of the COVID-19 pandemic.

-7) Analysis of the contribution of telecommunications/ICTs on the economic recovery from the COVID-19 pandemic.

-Economic aspects/implications of digital transformation:
+6) Economic aspects/implications of digital transformation.

-The economic value of usage of personal data (in possible collaboration with Question 6/1 and Question 3/2);
+7) The economic value of usage of personal data (in possible collaboration with Question 6/1 and Question 3/2).

-Impact on innovation and productivity and other national economic aspects of digital financial inclusion.
+8) Impact on innovation and productivity and other national economic aspects of digital financial inclusion.

-2.3 New topics for this study period to be addressed in collaboration with other ITU-D Questions
+2.3 New topics for next study period

-1) National experiences on the contribution to the national economy in bridging the digital divide to provide accessible and affordable connectivity (in possible collaboration with Questions 1/1, 5/1 and 7/1);

-2) Different models of infrastructure sharing, including on commercially negotiated terms (in possible collaboration with Question 1/1)

-2.1) Usage and impact of alternative infrastructure from other actors (e.g. aerial optical fibre using electric poles belonging an energy company, telephone poles of incumbent operator, a railway company's optical fibre) (in possible collaboration with Question 1/1).
+The Question will cover the following main topics from a national perspective in the scope of developing the new Question 4/1 Final Report or other deliverables for the ITU-D study period 2026-2029:

+1) Digital currencies.

+2) Economic aspects of Ai and Metaverse.

+3) Digital taxes.

+4) National aspects of spectrum economics.

+5) Social return of investment

 3 Expected output

 Revision of the Final Report for Question 4/1 for the ITU-D study period 2018-2021 on the topics set out in Section 2.1, as appropriate.

+Revision of the Final Report for Question 4/1 for the ITU-D study period 2022-2025 on the topics set out in Section 2.2, as appropriate

 Revision of the Question 4/1 Guidelines on cost modelling, as appropriate.

+New Question 4/1 Guidelines on topics set in 2.1-2.3, as appropriate.

-Final Report for new Question 4/1 and other deliverables for the ITU-D study period 2022-2025, covering one/some/all of proposed new topics set out in Section 2.2.
+Final Report for new Question 4/1 and other deliverables for the ITU-D study period 2026-2029, covering one/some/all of proposed new topics set out in Section 2.3.

-Joint deliverables with other ITU-D Questions on the topics set out in Section 2.3, as appropriate.
+Joint deliverables with other ITU-D Questions on the topics of mutual interest, as appropriate.

 Inputs for ITU Regional Economic Dialogues, as appropriate.